Kitura/BlueSSLService/README.md

 ### Package Dependencies

-* BlueSocket v0.7.0 or higher
+* BlueSocket v0.10.0 or higher
-* OpenSSL-OSX v0.2.4 or higher for macOS
 * OpenSSL v0.2.0 or higher for Linux

 *Note:* See `Package.swift` for details.